nareshbhatia/bullsfirst-exercise/exercises/exercise-2-sidebar.md

   right-hand side.
 - Make sure you have good unit test coverage, e.g. test that `onNavItemSelected` is called with the correct parameter when a nav item is selected.
-- Attach a screenshot of your Storybook story to your pull request
+- Attach a screenshot of your Storybook story to your pull request.

 ## References